 You need to concentrate on what your feet are doing.
 Your stride should be short, landing on the heel or heel/midfoot.
 As your leg accelerates through the stride, actively push off the ground through your great toe.
 Your legs are close to extension while walking, so focus on using them as long levers, swinging the ankles about the hips.
 The glutes (and hamstrings) are to the rear of the leg driving it back, and the hip flexors are to the front, swinging them forward.
 If you can’t feel this action during your walk, try my two-hand overspeed swings, focusing on the tug-of-war between the opposing body lines, posterior versus anterior:

-The concert of your glutes, hamstrings, and quads forcefully catapult the bell forward, then the lats, abdominals, and hip flexors catch it and throw it back into the hinge.
-This is a similar action to what you should be feel as you walk, though with one leg at a time.
+The concert of your glutes, hamstrings, and quads forcefully catapult the kettlebell forward, then the lats, abdominals, and hip flexors catch it and throw it back into the hinge.
+This is a similar action to what you should feel as you walk, though with one leg at a time.

 To summarize the technique, keep your head up, shoulders down and back, midline hollowed, hips open, and walk on your glutes while deliberately swinging your arms.
 This takes practice to master, so practice while you’re walking around during the day as well.
 This description of rucking technique is in stark contrast to what I first learned: “Put your head down and stay with me,” Sergeant Bo demanded of me on my first team ruckmarch.
 Learn from my mistakes.